 As I mentioned earlier, this example is scratching the surface for house hack and Nomad™ properties.
 Make sure you review the Denver Nomad™ and House Hacking Overview course for all the details and how we can manipulate the numbers to make it a positive cash flowing property!

-Hopefully, this course opened your eyes to a different way of analyzing rental properties and for comparing it to other investment classes.
+Hopefully, this course opened your eyes to a different way of analyzing rental properties and for comparing return on real estate investment to other investment classes.
 This is a deep topic that has a learning curve to it.
 Continue on with the course, attend classes, and ask your questions in the comments below.

 - Overview: Investment Property Anaylsis Course (IPAC.)